Fit for 2023: Your commissary offers nutritious choices, quick meal solutions, wellness resources to align with your fitness goals

+FORT LEE, Va. – Feeling like you’re up to your chin in sugar cookies and extravagant holiday feasts?
+Ready to climb out of the snack wagon?
+Well January’s here and we suddenly start making impossible demands of ourselves.
+In order to stay true to our resolutions, say longer than a month, we need to keep it easy.

 Your commissary is the simple solution to help you recover from the holidays and stick with it until the next holiday season.
-(DeCA graphic)
+That’s the message from Deborah Harris, the Defense Commissary Agency’s dietitian and health and wellness program manager.
+She holds a master of Public Health degree and is a registered dietitian and certified diabetes care and education specialist.

+When committing to a healthier lifestyle and wellness goals, Harris says the commissary strives to keep patrons motivated by offering the following easily identifiable high-performance foods and easy-to-use, quick meal solutions and wellness resources:

+• Dietitian-Approved Thumb (DAT): The “Thumbs Up Dietitian-Approved” tags on shelves makes it easy for patrons to quickly identify high-nutrition, quality foods to incorporate into a healthy eating pattern.
+DAT uses unique software that analyzes and identifies products in most of the commissary food categories based on up to 86 of the FDA-defined health attributes.
+These attributes can drive better shopping selections throughout the store by calling out items with limited added sugar, sodium and unhealthy fat while offering whole grains, healthy fats, fiber or lean protein as well as identify items that qualify as USDA Organic.
+Once these products are identified, they are labeled on the commissary shelves with a “Thumbs Up Dietitian-Approved” tag.

 |Date Taken: